ahmedabougabal/dotnet-ip-geolocation-api/README.md

 **Solution**:
 I added a localEnviroment logic that has a fallback IP (Google DNS: `8.8.8.8`) is used for testing, along with the local address, while providing a clear message in the response explaining the limitation.

-These solutions I implemented ensure a smooth addressing testing challenges and offering transparency.
+These solutions I implemented to ensure a smooth addressing testing challenges and offering transparency.

+> The End :D - made with ❤️ by Ahmed Abou Gabal